DevQAC/QA-Portal/qa-portal-services/README.md

 ##### 2.2.4.3.
 Rest Api

 The cv-api projects REST api can be viewed at http://{server}:8087/cv-api/swagger-ui.html.
-If you are running the service locally then the API will be available at http://localhost:8087/cv-api/swagger-ui.html.
+If you are running the service locally then the API will be available at http://localhost:8087/cv-api/swagger-ui.html.<br><br>

 #### 2.2.5. feedback-api

 ##### 2.2.5.1.
 Overview

+The feedback-api manages trainee course evaluations and trainer course feedback.
+The trainee evaluation and trainer feedback form templates are created and managed by the form-api spring boot service.
+The feedback-api is responsible for managing instances of these forms created from the form templates and the responses provided to the questions within these form instances.<br><br>
+The response classes are located in the api-common project as they can also be used by other spring boot projects (e.g. self-reflection-api), but the form specific information for the feedback and evaluation forms is defined within feedback-api.<br>

 ##### 2.2.5.2.
 Class Diagram